buildpacks/spec/buildpack.md

 **GIVEN:**
 - An OCI image exported by the lifecycle,
 - An optional process type specified by `CNB_PROCESS_TYPE`, and
-- Bash version 3 or greater,
+- Bash version 3 or greater, if needed,

-When the OCI image is launched,

-1. The lifecycle MUST source each file in each `<layers>/<layer>/profile.d` directory using the same Bash shell process,
-   1. Firstly, in order of `/bin/build` execution used to construct the OCI image.
-   2. Secondly, in alphabetically ascending order by layer directory name.
-   3. Thirdly, in alphabetically ascending order by file name.

-2. In the Bash shell process used to source the `profile.d` scripts, the lifecycle MUST source `<app>/.profile` if it is present.
+First, the lifecycle MUST locate a start command and choose an execution strategy.

+To locate a start command,

-3. If `CMD` in the container configuration is not empty, the lifecycle MUST join each argument with a space and execute the resulting command in the container using the Bash shell process used to source the `profile.d` scripts.
+1. **IF** `CMD` in the container configuration is not empty, **THEN** the value of `CMD` is chosen as the start command.

-4. If `CMD` in the container configuration is empty,
+2. **IF** `CMD` in the container configuration is empty,
    1. **IF** the `CNB_PROCESS_TYPE` environment variable is set,
       1. **IF** the value of `CNB_PROCESS_TYPE` corresponds to a process in `<layers>/launch.toml`, \
-         **THEN** the lifecycle MUST execute the corresponding command in the container using the Bash shell process used to source the `profile.d` scripts.
+         **THEN** the lifecycle MUST choose the corresponding process as the start command.

       2. **IF** the value of `CNB_PROCESS_TYPE` does not correspond to a process in `<layers>/launch.toml`, \
          **THEN** launch fails.

    2. **IF** the `CNB_PROCESS_TYPE` environment variable is not set,
       1. **IF** there is a process with a `web` process type in `<layers>/launch.toml`, \
-         **THEN** the lifecycle MUST execute the corresponding command in the container using the Bash shell process used to source the `profile.d` scripts.
+         **THEN** the lifecycle MUST choose the corresponding process as the start command.

       2. **IF** there is not a process with a `web` process type in `<layers>/launch.toml`, \
          **THEN** launch fails.

+To choose an execution strategy,

+1. **IF** the value of `CMD` is chosen as the start command,
+   1. **IF** the length of the value of `CMD` is one, **THEN** the lifecycle MUST invoke the value as a command using Bash

+   2. **IF** the length of the value of `CMD` is greater than one, **THEN** the lifecycle MUST invoke the first entry using the `execve` syscall with subsequent entries as arguments.

+2. **IF** a buildpack-provided process type is chosen as the start command,
+   1. **IF** the process type does not have an `args` field, **THEN** the lifecycle MUST invoke the value of `command` as a command using Bash

+   2. **IF** the process type does have an `args` field, **THEN** the lifecycle MUST invoke the first entry using the `execve` syscall with subsequent entries as arguments.

+Given the start command and execution strategy,

+1. The lifecycle MUST set all buildpack-provided launch environment variables as described in the [Environment](#environment) section.

+2. If using an execution strategy involving Bash, the lifecycle MUST use a single Bash process to
+   1. source each file in each `<layers>/<layer>/profile.d` directory,
+      1. Firstly, in order of `/bin/build` execution used to construct the OCI image.
+      2. Secondly, in alphabetically ascending order by layer directory name.
+      3. Thirdly, in alphabetically ascending order by file name.
+   2. source `<app>/.profile` if it is present.

+3. The lifecycle MUST invoke the start command with the decided execution strategy.

+When executing a process with, the lifecycle SHOULD additionally replace the lifecycle process in memory with the command process.
-When executing a process with Bash, the lifecycle SHOULD replace the Bash process in memory with the resulting command process if possible.
+When executing a process with Bash, the lifecycle SHOULD additionally replace the Bash process in memory with the command process if possible.

 ## Development Setup